ariscript/mc-query/README.md

 If you are contributing a feature or bugfix that involves one of these tests, run the convienient testing script `./test` (or `py -3 test` on Windows).

-This requires a decently modern version of Python 3, and a recent version of
+This requires a decently modern version of Python 3, and a recent version of java to run the server.

 ## License